null8626/cprintf/README.md

 # cprintf

-Portable C Library for printing colored text on the terminal with the C formatting style.
+Portable C/C++ Library for printing colored text on the terminal with the C formatting style.
 ```c
 cprintf("Hello, %fg world!\n", "green text!!!");
 ```